 We acknowledge that taking a position in opposition to a bill or budget may feel personal, but the approach we take should accurately describe municipal impacts and the choices faced by our members.
 Policy positions may be contrary to the political beliefs of an individual within a local government, but they are based on well-vetted research and reflect the majority opinion of AML members.

-Below are some Quick Links to address priority areas identified by AML members.
+Below is more information on some of the priority areas identified by AML members.